kadena-io/pact/docs/pact-reference.rst

 Pact expects code to arrive in a message with a JSON payload and signatures.
-Message data is read using `read-msg <#read-msg>`__ and related functions, while signatures are not directly readable or writable – they are evaluated as part of `keyset predicate <#keysetpredicates>`__ enforcement.
+Message data is read using `read-msg <#read-msg>`__ and related functions.
+While signatures are not directly readable or writable, they are evaluated as part of `keyset predicate <#keysetpredicates>`__ enforcement.

 .. _json: